gbremble/api-docs/source/v1/includes/_sessions.md

 ### Model Fields

-Same as the fields used in creation with the addition of the following read-only fields
+Same as the fields used in creation with the addition of the following read-only fields:

 Parameter       | Type    | Description
 ---------       | ------- | -----------